I’m a masters athlete. Known as the “Mohican Runner” due to my unique hairstyle.

 After doing my 3 races back in 2012, I then came up with the charity challenge 13 in Thirteen where I would complete 13 x 10km races in 2013 and set a new PB at each.
 The reason for this challenge was to raise money for Childline/NSPCC, as I used the childline service as a child.
 You can read about the challenge by clicking here.

 In 2013 my running improved and my times tumbled as I managed to complete the challenge at the start of December at the Percy Pud.
-During 2013 I joined Sheffield Running Club, through them I managed to take my leader in running fitness course as well as learn more about different types of races and distances.
+During 2013 I joined a local running club, through them I managed to take my leader in running fitness course as well as learn more about different types of races and distances.
 Over the course of 2013 I raced 40+ times over various distances from 1 mile up to half marathon distance.
-By the end of 2013, I had a 5:54 1 mile PB, a 20:19 5km/parkrun PB, a 41:38 10km and a 1:41:42 half marathon PB.

 2014 & the 13 in Thirteen HM challenge

-In 2015 I completed my 2nd charity challenge at the Brass Monkey HM Jan 2015 lowering my HM time down to 83:17.
-By the end of my 2nd challenge I had raised over £1.3 million for charity.
+In 2015 I completed my 2nd charity challenge at the Brass Monkey HM Jan 2015.
+By the end of my 2nd challenge I had raised over £1.3 million for the charity.
 I then switched my focus to making my marathon debut at London, this made up one of my goals for 2015, along with the goals to break 18 minutes at 5k, sub 37 for 10k and sub 83 at half marathon.
-In early 2015 I made the decision to switch to Hallamshire Harriers so I could take my running further and to do some track and field events, however this turned out to be a decision I regretted.
-In April 2015 I made my marathon debut at London where I posted a respectable time of 3:08:24.
+In early 2015 I again switched running clubs so I could take my running further and to do some track and field events, however this turned out to be a decision I regretted.
+In April 2015 I made my marathon debut at London.

 The start of 2016, I took the hard decision to stop and re-evaluate my running.
-Instead of focusing on challenges, I decided to focus on lowering my times and train almost full time.
-The goal now is to see how far I can take my running career.
+Instead of focusing on charity challenges, I decided to focus on lowering my times and train almost full time.
+The goal was to see how far I could take my running career.
 My first goals for 2016 was to break 18 minutes at parkrun, sub 36 at 10km and sub 80 at half marathon.
-By May I had completed all 3 goals, I then switched to building up my endurance with aim of doing an autumn marathon till a rib injury in June put me out for the first time in my running career.
+By May I had completed all 3 goals.

 2017 my 5 year anniversary